 You have too many applications that send you alerts

 If you have an iPhone 6 or higher, scroll up from the bottom on your lock screen and it’ll show your most recent notifications.
 We bet you’ll see everything from your mom’s comment on your Facebook picture to an update from CNN on the latest breaking news.
 Most apps—unless you specifically opt-out—will send you push notifications that often aren’t necessary.
 “Each time you install a new application and enable push notifications, you are allowing that application to periodically check to see if there is a new notification to show to you on your home screen,” Logue says.
 “This service, when multiplied by more than 100 applications, can quickly drain someone’s phone battery because of the constant requests being made.”
-Try going to Settings > Notifications; then tweaking the apps that can send you alerts.
+Try going to Settings > Notifications, then tweaking the apps that can send you alerts.
 We bet you don’t need Yelp reminding you to rate your latest restaurant reservation, right?
-Check out the smart tricks for your cell phone that everyone should know.

 Your phone is old

 Though you might feel like you’re being tricked into constantly spending more money (and yep, you’re probably right) with new models and updates releasing every six months, an outdated phone likely has an unhealthy battery.
 “As cell phones continue to follow the trend of non-replaceable batteries, we learn that companies like Apple are trying to find ways to encourage consumers to buy a new device.
 Batteries are no longer built like the indestructible Nokia Bricks of the past,” Logue says.
 “A quick-dying battery could simply mean that it’s time to replace your phone because the battery is just no good.”
 Here’s how to salvage a wet cell phone.